Electric Arguments

 Electric Arguments is the third studio album by the Fireman, released on 24 November 2008 on the duo's website.
-The album was first announced 29 September 2008 on Paul McCartney's website, making it the first Fireman release to be publicly acknowledged by McCartney.
-The album cover features the names of both contributors in contrast to the anonymity of their earlier works, and it's also the first album by the duo to feature prominent vocals.
+It was announced on 29 September 2008 on Paul McCartney's website, making it the first Fireman release to be publicly acknowledged by McCartney.
+The album cover features the names of both contributors in contrast to the anonymity of their earlier works, and it is also the first album by the duo to feature regular lead vocals.

 Background and recording

 Each of the songs was recorded in one day, the album itself being completed in only 13 days, spread over the course of nearly a year.
 The album includes the hidden track "Road Trip", at the end of "Don't Stop Running".
 Remixes of "Lifelong Passion" were made, titled "Sawain Ambient Acapella" and "Sawain Instrumental Dub".
 Instrumental mixes of "Sun Is Shining" and "Traveling Light" were made, titled "Equinox Instrumental" and "Travelling Light Instrumental", respectively.
 Instrumental dub mixes were made of "Sing the Changes" and "Don't Stop Running", titled "Morning Mist Instrumental Dub" and "Wickerman Ambient Dub", respectively.

 The duo borrowed the title "Electric Arguments" from the poem "Kansas City to St. Louis" by Allen Ginsberg.
 McCartney stated this was because "he's been looking at the beauty of word combinations rather than their meaning."
 He also said of his collaboration with Youth:

 We had a ball making this album, and it was a great departure because it seemed more like improv theatre.
 In the improv spirit, there are William Burroughs-type cut-ups in the lyrics.
 I came to "Sing the Changes," as well as all the other songs in the album, with absolutely no concept of what the melody or lyrics would be about.
 So it was like writing on the spot, which I think lent an electricity to the whole sound.